classic film | The Age of Intelligent Machines

 — Ray Kurzweil

-The MIT Press series The Age of Intelligent Machines was produced for the science museum exhibition “Robots and Beyond: The Age of Intelligent Machines.”
+The Massachusetts Institute of Technology Press series The Age of Intelligent Machines was produced for the science museum exhibition “Robots and Beyond: The Age of Intelligent Machines.”
 This film was produced for a mainstream audience, and focuses on developments in artificial intelligence.
-Soundtrack features music by Stevie Wonder.
+Soundtrack features music by award winning recording artist Stevie Wonder.
 Film series features two parts: “Machines that Think” and “Intelligence, It’s Amazing!”

 A survey of artificial intelligence showing AI at work and under development.
 The paradoxes, promise and challenges of advanced computer science, with authorities Marvin Minsky, Roger Schank, Raj Reddy and other leaders in the field.